mciocchi/atomic_d6/README.md

 Aspects are parts of a Character Concept.
 If the Aspect ceases to be true, or if the Character Concept no longer has it, it is removed from their sheet.

 An Aspect can provide Bonuses in some situations and Maluses in others.

+Characters are allowed no more than three Aspects at creation time, but the GM may add additional Aspects to them later on.

 Stamina
 --------